15 Top Insurtech VCs Active Right Now

 3. Munich Re Ventures

-As a corporate venture firm, their primary distinction is the strategic value they offer through their parent company's global reach and deep industry expertise.
-Their portfolio includes major InsurTech successes like Hippo and At-Bay, signaling a strong track record in the space.
+As a corporate venture firm, they provide startups with capital and access to deep industry expertise from their parent company.
+Their portfolio features several successful InsurTech companies, including Hippo and At-Bay, signaling a strong track record in the sector.

-- Industries of focus: InsurTech, FinTech, and financial services
+- Industries of focus: InsurTech, Financial Services, Finance

 - Geographical presence: San Francisco, California